bixb922/crank-organ/README.md

 * a easy installation procedure for the software (no programming skills necessary)
 * ready to use configuration files for common crank organ setups

 There are many places on internet to describe how to build a crank organ, how to design and cut the pipes, make bellows, windchests, etc.  That description is not part of this repository.
+However, I included a list of interesting links and some notes on building a MIDI crank organ here: [Buildng a crank organ](building/README.md).

 Please post an github issue for any question you might have.
 Please star this repository if you like what you have seen.